jwcn97/Parkinson-Disease-Repository/Testground/Test 9 - Ka Shing_Web Mockup/README.md

 <b><i>Currently, there seems to be a CORS problem with the communication between Python Flask and the Angular webserver hosted.
 The same issue occurred when using Java Springboot with Angular back in the summer but a server-side (Java) fix seemed to remedy the issue.
 As of now, I can't find a similar solution for Flask yet. </i></b>

 ## To-Do
- - [ ] Offline server:
-     The purpose of this offline server is to test out communication between server and GUI APIs.
-     - [x] Laptop-hosted Python script with Flask
-     - [x] Laptop-hosted Angular 7 webpage
-     - [ ] Successful communication between server and GUI
  - [ ] Online server:
-     Hosting the above server and GUI online.
+     Hosting the server and GUI online.
+     - [ ] Hosting the Python script with Flask.
+     - [ ] Hosting the Angular 7 webpage.
      - [ ] Successful communication between server and GUI
  - [ ] Implementation of actual functions:
      Implementation of actual functions rather than dummy ones.